Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 "All of a sudden the whole room started spinning. ...
 I started sweating, sweating like buckets," she says.
 "It was terrible, and then all I remember is that my ears started popping, my vision got blurred and then the next thing I knew, I had passed out."

 Shapiro's boyfriend heard her hit the bathroom floor.
 He found her passed out, with her eyes open and hardly breathing.
-He took her to St. David's, because it was the closest hospital.
+He took her to St. David's because it was the closest hospital.

 Shapiro says she was taken care of in a few hours.
 Hospital staff gave her fluids and anti-nausea medication.
 Doctors found she had a dramatic change in her blood pressure that was likely due to a spell of hypoglycemia, or low blood sugar.